mnaatjes/sandbox-php/core/docs/notes.md

 How do you enforce immutability of a RegistryItem object once it is registered?

+A: Any modification should result in a new RegistryItem Instance

 What happens if a value is changed? e.g. $item = lookup(some.value.here) $item++ register($item)

 ## 2.0 Framework and "Smart" Methods